Day

 Course details

-Are you interested in silver jewellery?
+Are you looking for a daytime activity and interested in silver jewellery?
 Then this is the course for you!
 Throughout the course, you will develop skills in design, soldering, piercing with a jewellery saw, filing and polishing.

-Your first project will be to design and make a silver ring.
+Your first project will be to design and make two silver rings.

 Previous Experience and Knowledge Needed?